Comparison of electoral systems: Practical factors

+Other considerations include barriers to entry to the political competition and likelihood of gridlocked government.

 Comparison of multi-winner systems

 Multi-winner electoral systems at their best seek to produce assemblies representative in a broader sense than that of making the same decisions as would be made by single-winner votes.
-They can also be route to one-party sweeps of a city's seats, if a non-proportional system, such as Plurality block voting or ticket voting, is used.
+They can also be route to one-party sweeps of a city's seats, if a non-proportional system, such as plurality block voting or ticket voting, is used.

-The New Zealand Royal Commission on the Electoral System listed ten criteria for their evaluation of possible new electoral methods for New Zealand.
-These included fairness between political parties, effective representation of minority or special interest groups, political integration, effective voter participation and legitimacy.

 Metrics for multi-winner evaluations

 Evaluating the performance of multi-winner voting methods requires different metrics than are used for single-winner systems.
 The following have been proposed.